 (Each link will open in a new window)

 Rabbi Zelony was born and raised in the San Francisco Bay Area.
 She makes her home with her husband Adiv and their two children, Nesya and Magen.
-She is an avid reader of poetry and enjoys keeping healthy by running, practicing yoga, and creating vegetarian cuisine for her family and friends.
+She is an avid reader of poetry and enjoys keeping healthy by running, practicing yoga, and creating healthy meals for her family and friends.